 Considerations for Attending Rusalka with a Child:

 - The run time for Rusalka is about 3 hours, including two intermissions.
 This makes a late night with a 7:30 p.m. start time.
-There is one matinee scheduled for Sunday, January 31st.
+A matinee may be best with children.

 - If you leave at the first intermission, the story ends happily and only runs 1 hour.
 While I understand that when you purchase a ticket, you want to get the most out of your experience, some children may not be ready for a three-hour opera.
 However, If your long-term goal is to raise a child who likes opera, leaving early while they are younger may be a good tactic.